endresshauser-infoserve/abap-cleaner-profile/README.md

 # abap-cleaner-recommendation
+This repository contains the profile I recommend using for the [ABAP Cleaner](https://github.com/SAP/abap-cleaner).

-Recommended profile for the ABAP Cleaner
+The rules of the profile are based on the syntax of ABAP 7.50.